Roles a nurse could undertake from home

 Nursing is an amazingly rewarding career, and what is more is that it is incredibly flexible.
-Once you are a qualified Registered Nurse, or even an Enrolled Nurse, there are a wide range of jobs to choose from, across a number of medical fields.
-And, if you would like to travel while nursing, work part time, choose a particular set of shits (e.g. weekends only, or nights only) to suit your lifestyle, nursing offers a variety of options to suit most career aspirations.
+Once you are a qualified Registered Nurse, or even an Endorsed Enrolled Nurse there are a wide range of jobs to choose from across a number of medical fields.
+If you would like to travel while nursing, work part time, choose a particular set of shits (e.g. weekends only, or nights only) to suit your lifestyle, nursing offers a variety of options to suit most career aspirations.

 Another great attribute in achieving a nursing qualification is if you do not necessarily enjoy working directly with patients on a full-time basis such as in hospitals or medical facilities, there are various positions worth considering which will incorporate your specialist medical training and knowledge.

 We have blogged previously in regards to the increasing number of job opportunities in aged care, right across Australia, which offer nurses the opportunity to visit and care for older people in their own homes on a full time or part time basis, and there is also a burgeoning field of work-from-home opportunities for qualified nurses.

 As our city becomes busier and increasingly expensive to live in, individuals across all industries and professions are searching for ‘lifestyle careers’ jobs which enable them to ‘work from home’, or ‘work from anywhere’.
 As technology changes the way we work, there are a growing number of these kinds of opportunities for nurses, such as: